 Benefits of Efficient Warehouse Slotting

-When slotting is done successfully, you should have not only an efficient use of space but lower levels of handling and shorter travel times for your pickers, too.
+When slotting is done successfully, you should have not only an efficient and optimized use of warehouse space but lower levels of handling and shorter travel times for your pickers, too.
 By some estimates, efficient slotting can save labor costs by up to 20%.
 Given that order picking usually accounts for anywhere between 40% and 60% of the man-hours in warehouse operations, those are savings that really add up…and it doesn’t cost a heavy investment in new equipment or new talent to get your slotting where it needs to be.

-If you need to justify a project that looks at your current warehouse slotting, we offer these five additional reasons why warehouse managers take a closer look and overhaul their slotting strategy:
+If you need to justify a project that looks at your current warehouse slotting, we offer these five additional reasons why warehouse managers take a closer look and overhaul their warehouse slotting strategy:

 - To free up space.
 Ever notice how a messy room seems cramped and cluttered?
 But put everything in its place and the room seems more spacious…even though there are the same number of “things” present.
 The same thing happens in a warehouse: the better the slotting is, the more organized it will be and the more space you will find—because the overall space is being used efficiently.